funkystyle/funky-style/README.md

                   assign active, inactive, deleted
                   email id and mobile number should be unique while registration

+                  ** admin_creation_token is you pass this field name in payload admin will be created. admin_creation_token value should be flask token(ask developer to get it)

     *  /api/1.0/auth/login:**
         * Desc: login user with email and password.